 At more than five hours away from Denver, the Browns Park National Wildlife Refuge is tucked away in the northwest corner of Colorado.
 It’s safe to assume that most Coloradans haven’t visited or even thought about this region of their state, but that doesn’t mean it’s not a fascinating place.

-With its remote location, the refuge is a fantastic place to camp, fish, and hunt.
-But if you’re the kind of traveler that wants to grab dinner, drinks, and a room with a bed for the night, your options are for restaurants and hotels are virtually non-existent in an area this remote and sparsely populated.
-It’s located an hour northwest from the closest little rural town of Maybell, which is then an extra 30 minutes east on Highway 4 to the larger Craig.
+With its remote location, a refuge is a fantastic place to camp, fish, and hunt.
+But if you’re the kind of traveler that wants to grab dinner, drinks, and a room with a bed for the night, your options for restaurants and hotels are virtually non-existent in an area this remote and sparsely populated.

 East over the rugged Alpine Loop from Ouray deep in the San Juan Mountains sits a gem of a mountain town called Lake City.
 Lake City is accessed through CO-149, a remote road stretching from the Curecanti National Recreation Area down through the Rio Grande National Forest.

 But for as remote as this town is, it’s a thriving tourist destination offering everything from mushroom foraging to hiking to the Smugullion Earthflow, a massive volcanic rock slide.
 Now memorialized as an official National Natural Landmark, the four-mile-long natural dam produced Lake San Cristobal.
 This is a spot known for its fishing and impressive views.